-- 1. When you are in Playlist Edit mode, scroll within the playlist to the playlist element for which you want to modify the camera angle. - 2.
+- 1. When you are in Playlist Edit mode, scroll within the playlist to the playlist element. - 2.
 Press MENU to access the secondary menu:

 OtherAng Replace MakeLoc

 3. Press SHIFT+C to search and load the local and distant record trains that include the same TC IN as the playlist element.